micholeodon/matlab-bits/Fieldtrip_covariance_filtering/README.md

 ## What I have learnt?

-  * using Fieldtrip plugin for band-pass filtering of the multi-channel data
+  * using [Fieldtrip toolbox](http://www.fieldtriptoolbox.org/) for band-pass filtering of the multi-channel data
   * using cell arrays to store structures